Breast Enlarging Herbs -An introduction.

 Another potential area for fenugreek is cutting into the plastic surgery business.
 For centuries rumors have floated out of the Middle East that harem women were fed fenugreek seed to make them more buxom.
 This turns out to be more than mere hearsay.
 The seeds, in addition to female steroid precursors, also contain compounds that increase healthy breast tissue.
 Since the seeds contain diosgenin and other plant phyto-estrogens Fenugreek provides a mastogenic effect resulting in enhanced breast size.

-Saw palmetto is now a popular and effective treatment for prostate enlargement in men but has itís origins in natural medicine as a breast enlarger and is still recommended today by naturopathic physicians for increasing breast size.
-It is also used as an aphrodesiac, for the treatment of impotence in men, and for inhibited sexual desire in women.
+Saw palmetto is now popular with men but has itís origins in natural medicine as a breast enlarger and is still recommended today by naturopathic physicians for increasing breast size.
+It is also used as an aphrodisiac and for inhibited sexual desire in women.

 Saw palmetto has been used for centuries.
 Native Americans, dating back to pre-Mayan civilizations, used the berries for food and medicine and particularly for breast disorders in women.
 Early American botanists noted that animals who were fed with these berries grew sleek and robust, experienced restored sexual vigor and improved muscle tone.
 Saw palmetto is useful as a nutritive tonic, supporting the function of a healthy appetite and smooth digestion.
 Saw palmetto berry also tones the urethra, and it may be used to uphold the healthy function of the thyroid gland and urinary system.
 This remarkable herb has no side effects or drug interactions.
 Itís breast enhancing effects stem from phyto-nutrients that stimulate breast tissue, increasing health and size.
 To call saw palmetto a ďmanís herbĒ is a disservice to itís healthy benefits for both sexes.

 Wild Yam is probably the most widely used herbal tonic for womenís health.
-It is widely used as a breast enlarger and a sexual stimulant and is recommended by herbalist Susan Weed author of "Breast Cancer?
-Breast Health!" for healthy breast tissue.
+It is widely used as a breast enlarger and a sexual stimulant and is recommended by herbalist Susan Weed for healthy breast tissue.

 Wild Yam has long been used for itís benefits in womenís reproductive health, including premenstrual syndrome and menopausal problems.
 It can be taken in capsules or in tea (though there are mixed opinions on the flavor).
 The powder can be added to creams or vaginal ointments, and can be added to your lotion for breast massage.